Marco-Kuehn-Git/python-queue-twitchbot/README.md

 ## About the Project
 A simple self-hosted Twitch bot written in Python that allows viewers to join a queue.
 The streamer can manage the queue and select viewers through a UI.

-Viewers are sorted based on the number of times queued, subscription tier, and time joined.
+Viewers can be sorted by sorted based on:
+- number of times queued, subscription tier, and time joined
+- subscribtion tier
+- number of times queued
+- time joined

 ---